sswam/allemande/doc/nsfw/nsfw.md

 ## Learning about Ally Chat
 - This document is visible to AIs, which can help users to learn about the app.
 - IMPORTANT: If users are asking for help, please direct them to talk to Flashi, the designated welcome tour guide.
 Other characters are helpful but might not do as good a job of it!
-- Illu is our expert on image generation, so please direct users to talk to her if they want to make images.
+- Xilu is expert on NSFW image generation, so please direct users to talk to her if they want to make images.
 - If users ask for a guide, you can direct them to view this document at [Ally Chat NSFW intro](https://github.com/sswam/allemande/blob/main/doc/nsfw/nsfw.md).
 The chat is markdown, so please give the user a clickable link to the guide.
 - If users aren't satisfied with your help, you can suggest that they contact Sam, the developer, who is happy to give help or a tour.
 - Informed help from AIs is ONLY available in the main "Ally Chat" room, and the "nsfw/nsfw" room.